Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Background and Data

 Municipalities can decide whether and when to implement PAYT, as well as the price level and collection system.
 Policy adoption decisions are based on, for instance, goals of waste pollution and management cost reduction.
 Yet, political and socio-economic factors may also matter (see \citealt{Gradus2019} and Section \ref{Sec:sel} for details).
 In sum, drivers of price adoption and waste generation often overlap, and are possibly many.
 Their relevance is, therefore, an empirical question.

 Credible enforcement and monitoring systems are crucial for policy success.\footnote{E.g., trash bins are locked, drones and photo traps track illegal dumping, and reciprocal monitoring is enforced by charging all households in a building for lack of policy compliance \citep{CONSEA2019}.} Illegal dumping is the main possible adverse effect.
 However, after about fifty years of PAYT experiences worldwide, adverse effects seem a bigger fear than reality.\footnote{See, e.g., \cite{Valente2019} for Italy and \cite{Skumatz2008} for the US.
-The latter found illegal dumping to be a short-term issue which lasts three months or less and involves 3\% of municipalities.} In Italy, anecdotal evidence suggests that (i) waste tourism in surrounding municipalities is a rare and short-lived phenomenon, (ii) enforcement and monitoring systems allow to actually decrease illegal dumping episodes, and (iii) waste haulers encourage adoption and deem waste prices as successful \citep{Legamb17}.
+The latter found illegal dumping to be a short-term issue which lasts three months or less and involves 3\% of municipalities.} In Italy, anecdotal evidence suggests that (i) waste tourism in surrounding municipalities is a rare and short-lived phenomenon, (ii) enforcement and monitoring systems allow to actually decrease illegal dumping episodes, and (iii) PAYT helps meeting goals of increasing recycling, preventing waste, and minimizing waste sent to landfills \citep{Legamb17}.